 Some assisted living facilities to have a garden or a vegetable plot where residents can grow things and enjoy the hobby of gardening.
 Getting some sun and fresh air can do wonders for you in the pleasing climate of Elkton.
 Some homes may have yoga classes or Tai Chi classes which are gentle, low-impact exercises that are ideal for older people.
 If one is used to playing games such as badminton or tennis, it’s worth checking out whether these activities are available or at all possible at the facility you have in mind.

 4. What about mental stimulation and engagement?

 Mental stimulation and activities that challenge the intellect are vital for keeping the brain healthy and disease-free, so find out what sort of activities they have planned.
 Are there facilities for card games, a jigsaw and other puzzles, board games such as Scrabble, Pictionary, or trivia-based games?
 Do they organize chess tournaments?
 Here again, touring the facility to see how the residents are utilizing their time and what activities they are engaged in, will give you a good idea of what to expect.

 5. Do they use resident feedback/suggestions to create new activities?

-Some assisted living facilities have a residents’ council that suggests or helps set up new activities that they feel the residents will enjoy.
+Some assisted living facilities to have a residents’ council that suggests or helps set up new activities that they feel the residents will enjoy.
 They may suggest changes in activities or schedules as well.
 Does the facility have such a council?
-If so, how receptive is the management to such changes and suggestions and how many such suggestions have been implemented?
+If so, how receptive is the management to such changes and suggestions, and how many such suggestions have been implemented?
 If there is no such council, do they have a mechanism that takes resident wishes and suggestions into account?
 This is important for residents to feel like valuable members of their community; that their wishes count for something.